oh-jinsu/antenna/README.md

-A simple, lightweight state management library for flutter.
+A lean, flexible state management library for flutter.

 ## Features